Lovable, v0, Bolt and Replit Agent don’t yet support the Model Context

 `GET /v1/content/bulk?keys=hero.headline,hero.subhead,…&lang={locale}`

-with `Authorization: Bearer ${NEURAL_DRAFT_API_KEY}`.
+with `Authorization: Bearer ${NEURALDRAFT_API_KEY}`.

 - **Client-side reads** (only on the browser): use